Swart-lab/bleties/docs/milraa.md

 generations with slightly higher error rates. `subreads` mode should work with CCS reads too.

+Uncorrected Nanopore reads should also be run with `--type subreads` mode.

 Diagram of MILRAA workflow for CCS reads vs. subreads:

 ![MILRAA diagram](milraa_diagram.png)

 ### IES junction position and consensus sequence